SukkaW/foxact/README.md

 #### Type Safe and Sound

-Written in TypeScript with TSDocs, supports TypeScript 4.8+.
+Written in TypeScript.
+Unlocking strong typing benefits with TypeScript 4.8+.

 #### Super Lightweight

-The entire **foxact** library has zero dependencies and is **less than 5 KiB gzipped in sum**.
-And what's more...
+The entire **foxact** library has zero dependencies and is **less than 5 KiB gzipped in sum**, ensuring a lean and efficient solution.
+And what's more...And what's more...

 #### Fully Tree Shakable

-Every hook and util is isolated and side-effects free.
+Every hook and util is isolated and side-effects free, eliminating unused code and delivering leaner bundles for lightning-fast load times.
 Feel free to take what you want from **foxact** without worrying about client bundle size.

 ## License